Brought to you jointly by The Foundation for Prevention and Dr. Irving A. Cohen

-Diabetes prevention is possible.
-No matter how strong your family history or risk factors seem to be, you can reverse the course of the disease.
-The real question is whether you are willing to accept enough changes to match your risk.
-How far are you willing to go to prevent a disease that may have devastated others?
-Even the smallest changes can be helpful, but with those that feel they are at the highest risk need to consider significant changes.
+YOU have the power to prevent prediabetes and Type 2 Diabetes, both for yourself and those close to you!
+No matter how strong your family history or risk factors seem to be, you can reverse the course of these diseases.
+The question is whether you are willing to make enough changes to match your risk.
+How far are you willing to go to prevent a disease that may have devastated others you know?
+Although even small changes can be helpful, those at the highest risk should focus on major changes.

 Small changes, as an example, might include a reduction in your sugar consumption, just by replacing sugary beverages with water.
 This simple step, for many people, will amount to a tremendous reduction in sugar consumption.
 It is not just sugary soda that is the villain.
-Even excessive use of fruit drinks and milk will add to this total.
-An 8 ounce glass of a popular sugary soda may contain as much as 30 grams of pure sugar, but orange juice may contain 20 grams and even milk has 11 grams of sugar!
-The US government is finally acknowledging the role of sugar, and the CDC recently began a campaign advising Americans to cut their consumption of sugar in half.
-That is certainly a good start, but not close to enough.
+Industry suggested "solutions" may lead to excessive use of fruit drinks and milk, which will add to this total.
+An 8 ounce glass of a popular sugary soda may contain as much as 30 grams of pure sugar, but orange juice still contains 20 grams and even milk has 11 grams of sugar!
+The government is finally acknowledging the role of sugar, and recently began a campaign advising Americans to cut their consumption of sugar in half.
+That is certainly a start, but little more.
 Sugar consumption in the United States has been estimated at well over 100 pounds a person per year, so even cutting it in half we would each be eating about a pound of processed sugar per week.
 That figure does not even include the amount consumed from certain naturally sugary foods!

-All this is true even if you are concerned about genetic factors in your family's history.
-Although people who have native American or African heritage are at the highest risk in the U.S. of developing diabetes today, they are victims of a social and environmental heritage that forced poor diet upon them.
+Genetic factors are part of your family history, but so is behavior that has been learned or was thrust upon them by financial factors or oppression.
+People of Native American or African heritage are at the highest risk in the U.S. of developing diabetes today.
+They are victims of a social and environmental heritage that forced poor diet upon their ancestors.
 There is strong evidence these problems this did not exist before contact with Europeans.
-If you have been taught that diabetes is inevitable in your family, it is simply not true .
-You can overcome this heritage and write a new family story for your self!
+If you have been taught that diabetes is inevitable in your family, that is simply not true .
+You can overcome this heritage and write a new family story for yourself and those around you!